rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 - Crash Dumps
 - Customer Error Logs

-Without the diagnostics extension, only a few metrics like CPU usage are available.
+Without the diagnostics extension, only a few metrics - like CPU usage for instance - are available.

-In this exercise you will be checking that boot diagnostics logs are being collected on a given/your VM (which they will be because you configured your VM to do so in a previous lab) and then inspecting the logs using Azure Portal, a manual download from the backing Storage Account, and then lastly with Azure CLI and PowerShell.
+In this exercise you will be checking that boot diagnostics logs are being collected on a given/your VM (which they will be because you configured your VM to do so in a previous lab) and then inspecting the logs using Azure Portal, a manual download from the backing Storage Account, and then lastly with Azure CLI.
 You will then enable Guest OS-level diagnostic logging on your VM and inpsect the output.

 <br><br>